Skip to main content

 Consequently, our biosphere is experiencing widespread ecological disruptions, such as shifting habitats, altered species distributions, and the loss of biodiversity, with recent estimates suggesting that up to one million species face extinction.
 Furthermore, the heightened CO2 levels have accelerated ocean acidification, with the average pH of ocean surface waters having decreased by 0.1 units since the industrial revolution, threatening the survival of marine ecosystems and jeopardising the critical ecological balance that sustains life on our planet.

-In this image, the CO2 emission sources are easily discernible, including industrial hubs in North America, Europe, and Asia, as well as tropical forest fire
+CO2 Emissions In this image, the CO2 emission sources are easily discernible, including industrial hubs in North America, Europe, and Asia, as well as tropical forest fires.

 It can be posited that the Anthroposphere surpasses Earth’s limits, encompassing both low-orbit satellites and geostationary satellites that orbit our world.
 Additionally, it extends to the International Space Station (ISS), where humans maintain a continuous presence in space.
 This sphere of influence also includes probes dispatched to study other planets within our Solar System and those directed towards distant star systems.
 Furthermore, the ever-expanding radiosphere, characterized by the dissemination of human-generated signals, showcases the extensive reach of human impact beyond our terrestrial confines.